zhangp365/ComfyUI-Gemini_Flash_2.0_Exp/README.md

 ## Installation

+Install via ComfyUI manager

+or

-1. Clone this repository into your ComfyUI custom_nodes folder:
+Clone this repository into your ComfyUI custom_nodes folder:
 ```bash
 cd ComfyUI/custom_nodes
 git clone https://github.com/ShmuelRonen/ComfyUI-Gemini_Flash_2.0_Exp.git
 ```

-2. Install required dependencies:
+Install required dependencies:
 ```bash
 pip install google.generativeai
 pip install pillow
 pip install torchaudio
 ```

-3. Get your free API key from Google AI Studio:
+1. Get your free API key from Google AI Studio:
    - Visit [Google AI Studio](https://aistudio.google.com/prompts/new_chat)
    - Log in with your Google account
    - Click on "Get API key" or go to settings
    - Create a new API key
    - Copy the API key for use in config.json

-4. Set up your API key in the `config.json` file (will be created automatically on first run)
+2. Set up your API key in the `config.json` file (will be created automatically on first run)

 ## Configuration